halitbatur/awesome-todos-soltuion/README.md

 - `yarn run prune`: Stops and removes running containers and their asscociated data and columes
 - `yarn run build:client`: Builds client react app, and deploys it to nginx
 - `yarn run test`: Runs auto grading tests agains the api server
+- `yarn run setup`: Installs node_modules for server and client